 Palestine is not unique in this: international involvement, and its disruptive effects, have been a constant across the contemporary Arab world.
 This book argues that internationally backed authoritarianism has an effect on society itself, not just on regime-level dynamics.
 It explains how the Oslo paradigm has demobilised Palestinians in a way that direct Israeli occupation, for many years, failed to do.
 Using a multi-method approach including interviews, historical analysis, and cutting-edge experimental data, Dana El Kurd reveals how international involvement has insulated Palestinian elites from the public, and strengthened their ability to engage in authoritarian practices.
 In turn, those practices have had profound effects on society, including crippling levels of polarisation and a weakened capacity for collective action.

-Dana El Kurd is a researcher at the Arab Center for Research and Policy Studies and a lecturer in its sister institution, the Doha Institute for Graduate Studies.
-She specialises in comparative politics and international relations of the Arab world, particularly how authoritarianism endures, and how societies challenge it meaningfully.
+Dana El Kurd is a researcher at the Arab Center for Research and Policy Studies and Assistant Professor in its sister institution, the Doha Institute for Graduate Studies.
+She specializes in comparative politics and international relations of the Arab world, particularly how authoritarianism endures, and how societies challenge it meaningfully.

 ‘A strong and compelling book.
 El Kurd demonstrates how international involvement in Palestine has led to deeper polarization between the PA and its people, with serious implications for Palestinian society, the peace process and the future Palestinian state.’ — Amaney A. Jamal, Edwards S. Sanford Professor of Politics, Princeton University